 The Pyramid storage tank is 38 feet tall.
 By having to maintain the water level above 29 feet, the useful storage is only 25-30 percent of the tank's full volume.
 Consequently, a large amount of treated water in the tank can't be used.
-This limitation creates additional problems for the City because it is impossible to drain the tank for required inspections, sediment cleaning, tank repair, and other essential maintenance while distributing water to the customers currently being served by the existing 75-year-old 6" wood stave service pipe.
+This limitation creates additional problems for the City because it is impossible to drain the tank for required repair, and other essential maintenance Figure 3: Hydraulic Restriction on the Storage Tank while distributing water to the customers currently being served by the existing 75-year-old 6" wood stave service pipe.
 Since there is no way to take the tank offline while providing continuous water to all its residential and industrial customers, the City has considered constructing a second tank at considerable cost to allow maintenance of the existing tank.